work

 Severance

-to promote Season 2
+To promote Season 2

 we brought the severed world

-Grand Central
+Grand Central.

-Apple Retail
+Apple Retail.

-Olivia Rodrigo
+Olivia Rodrigo.

-It’s hard to sum up
+It's hard to explain

-what it felt like to be
+what it felt like

-at the center of it
+to be at the center of it.

 “More TV Shows Need To Take a Page From Severance Marketing”